medikoo/github-news-reader/README.md

 Create `config.json` in project path with following settings:

-* `port` - Port on which application server should listen
+* `port` - Port for application server
 * `username` - Your GitHub username
 * `token` - Find it in your news feed url

 Start server:

 	$ npm start

+Enjoy your Feed Reader on configured port